Gold (Spandau Ballet song)

-"Gold" is a song by English new wave band Spandau Ballet, released on 5 August 1983 in the UK and on 1 November 1983 in the US as the fourth single from their third album, True.
+"Gold" is a song by the English new wave band Spandau Ballet, released on 5 August 1983 in the UK and on 1 November 1983 in the US as the fourth single from their third album, True.
 The song was written by the band's guitarist/songwriter Gary Kemp as an homage to the film themes of composer John Barry and was especially influenced by his scores for the James Bond series.
 This was apparent to some music critics, but they were sharply divided in their reviews.
 Some appreciated the energy and drama behind it, while others found it affected and overwrought.
 The song peaked at number two on the UK singles chart and made the top 10 in several other countries, but its number 29 showing in the US and the disappointing chart performances of the next two singles released there led to the band's decision to change record labels.

 Background

-In 1981, Spandau Ballet guitarist/songwriter Gary Kemp wrote "She Loved Like Diamond", which became the third single from the band's sophomore album, Diamond, and attempted to emulate the American Jewish music with an Eastern European feel that he had heard in movie themes and musicals.
+In 1981, Spandau Ballet guitarist/songwriter Gary Kemp wrote "She Loved Like Diamond", which became the third single from the band's second album, Diamond, and attempted to emulate the American Jewish music with an Eastern European feel that he had heard in movie themes and musicals.
 Its number 49 showing on the UK Singles Chart was the lowest peak position of any of the songs they had released up until that point, so Kemp made another attempt with "Gold".
 In a Mastertapes interview in 2013, John Wilson asked if he heard the song as dramatically as it turned out while writing it, and Kemp admitted wanting to write a movie theme in the same vein as John Barry because of his work on the James Bond films, and the title being inspired by Shirley Bassey's 1964 Bond theme "Goldfinger".
 Kemp and his brother, Martin, who was the bassist for the band, were still living with their parents when he was writing the song, and Kemp called him in to listen to what he had written and play along on bass.
 He was relieved that Martin loved this particular song so much.

 "Gold" did not capture the attention of the producers that Spandau Ballet decided to try working with on their next album, which would eventually be titled True.
 They initially chose Trevor Horn, who was most intrigued by the song "Pleasure" but wanted to replace drummer John Keeble, which Kemp refused to do.
 When their manager, Steve Dagger, suggested producers Tony Swain and Steve Jolley, the band decided to have them initially produce one of the new songs Kemp had written to see how things went.
 The duo were most impressed by "Communication" and "Lifeline", the latter of which they worked on as the first single from True.